ClusterHQ/flocker/docs/gettinginvolved/cluster-setup.rst

    Specifies the directory that contains the cluster certificates.

-.. option:: --timeout <seconds>
+.. option:: --wait <seconds>

    Specifies the timeout of waiting for the configuration changes to take effect or, in other words, for the cluster to converge.
+   If this parameter is not set, then no waiting is done.

-The script waits for the deletions to take effect.
+If :option:`--wait` is used the script waits for the deletions to take effect.
 After the script successfully finishes the cluster should be in a converged state with no containers and datasets.
+If :option:`--wait` is not specified, then the script exits after the deletion requests are aknowledged without waiting for the cluster to converge.